A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Proposed Method

 \subsubsection{Inside-Outside Testing and Result Construction}

-To construct the final result of a Boolean operation—namely, the union, intersection, or difference from the set of tessellated facets, it is necessary to classify whether each facet is inside or outside the opposing object.
-For this inside-outside test, my implementation adopts the ray casting method.
-The fundamental principle of this method is based on intersection parity.
-A ray is cast from the centroid of the facet under test toward the opposing surface, and the number of intersections is counted.
-The state is then determined according to whether this number is even or odd, and the same logic applies in $N$-dimensional space.
-In my implementation, the ray is parallel to the x-axis, and its endpoint is set to a point slightly beyond the opposing mesh's AABB.
-This ensures both computational efficiency and stability.
-To make this method operate robustly in a floating-point environment, it is necessary to handle degenerate cases where the ray passes through a facet's vertices or edges, as shown in Figure~\ref{fig:BooleanEdgeCase}.
-In an implementation that introduces a tolerance, an intersection with a vertex or edge, which should theoretically be a single point of intersection, can be detected as multiple, slightly different intersection points with the various facets that share that feature.
-This disrupts the parity of the intersection count and causes the inside-outside test to fail.
-To prevent this misclassification, my implementation employs a two-stage solution.
-First, the coordinates of the detected intersection points are discretized based on a tolerance, and multiple proximate intersection points are grouped into a single 'intersection event' so they can be handled uniformly in subsequent processing.
+To construct the final result of a Boolean operation (union, intersection, or difference) from a set of tessellated facets, it is necessary to classify whether each facet lies inside or outside the other object.
+For inside-outside classification, this architecture adopts a ray-casting method, which is used in Boolean operations that emphasize interactivity \cite{RobustMeshBooleans}.
+This method determines whether a point lies inside or outside an object based on the parity of the number of intersections between a ray cast from the point and the surface of the target object.

+In the 4D implementation, for the sake of implementation simplicity, the centroid of the facet under consideration is used as the ray origin, and the ray is cast parallel to the $x$-axis.
+The ray endpoint is set to a point slightly beyond the axis-aligned bounding box (AABB) of the opposing mesh.
+As illustrated in Fig.~\ref{fig:BooleanEdgeCase}, in degenerate cases where the ray passes through a facet vertex or edge, floating-point arithmetic may cause intersections that should theoretically be a single event at a vertex or edge to be detected as multiple, slightly different intersection points associated with multiple facets sharing that vertex or edge.
+This can lead to misclassification in inside-outside tests.
+To address this issue, we quantize the detected intersection points using a tolerance and group points with the same quantization key into a single intersection event.
 Next, the nature of this grouped intersection event is determined.
 Specifically, it is necessary to distinguish whether the ray is piercing the surface or merely touching it.